Superman: Earth One: Reception

-Comic Book Resources' Doug Zawisza gave the book a negative review, rewarding it with a two out of five stars overall rating.
+Doug Zawisza from Comic Book Resources gave the book a negative review, rewarding it with a two out of five stars overall rating.
 Of the story, Zawisza wrote that it was "clunky and appears to be driven by a series of boxes to be checked", and that "the leaps in storytelling cross from the script to the art and back again".
 In closing, Zawisza described the book as "painfully uneven", and that "[r]ather than forcing mediocre stories into a reliable schedule, this installment makes a strong case to look at the product and reconsider what it is that should make the 'Earth One' line exemplary".
 Superman: Earth One Volume Three also made into #1 on The New York Times Hardcover Graphic Books Best Seller List.